-ABOVE I

-Captions - will they tend to be long or

-short?
-Blankenfeld remembers these

-fishing trips as often departing at nine

-or ten on a maonless night and not

-returning home until three or four in

-ACTION OF THE AC

-When the discussion investably tracts to Man Failing and the question of the large, Flathenfield says by the "builty is thincress as anotherfold by their wide report, but that it remains most visible is as anotherfold by their wide report of the thin it remains most visible in the center.
-It was a fail to the center of the center of the center of the tree was a right across the Failic. and the next generation of voyages tree was a right across the Failic. and the next generation of voyages mad sailten are all 100 good loss at all the young district have meet and all the vegent [Invasilians and Cook Indanders and on and on and and that the vegent [Invasilians and Cook Indanders and on and on and mad that the vegent [Invasilians and Cook Indanders and on and on and the property of the present and the present of the present and the present have present up the good at it. because in the read what it comes down the present the present the present and the present present the present and the present present the present the present present the present present the present the present pre

-The bases, Man reaching awaigning on makes of the firmity, outside of the firmity, outside of their changes power, as an at subso onlike, yet from this place that changed because be had traveled away from this sideol, literal liberal changes of the same better than the same power of the same power of the same changes and with what they ware trapic on recent was had word.
-So knowing that the art was already doing not with what they ware trapic on recent was had word.
-So knowing that the art was already doing not be the at how made.
-So knowing that the art was a forth of the power of the same po

-As with several others among the Hawaiian contingent who receiv Pwo from Piallug in 2007, Blankenfeld felt undeserving of the honous when he first learned it was to be bestowed on him.
-Because for me, it mean, I was thinking you are only going to do this for someone with the statute of Man, right - someone with that much expertise of

-73

-72

-option here: xxxxxxxx k = 5 In anti-cost flow with "Outsil Publism, the youngest of the 10 Peo mergins, at the home of familing Grand, capsain of "It Netwee Publism and the Cost Missland Cost Mustage Cost Acquired Cost Acquired Publish and the Cost Missland on Remonsey.
-Then in his self-did for Acquired Cost Acquired Cost columber by reaching back into their great.
-The man of 2 him and true of the west saids or 4 thris instead at Manshard The man of 2 him and true of the west saids or 4 thris instead at Manshard Bern of 2 him and true of the said of the said and thris of the desired.
-The only regular golds is global good for a fine of the said golds of the said golds n true Hawaiian style, Paishon's extended family spent as much time 10
+ABOVE I Captions - will they lend to be long or short?
+Blankenfeld remembers those fishing trips as often departing at nine or ten on a maonless night and not returning home until three or four in ACTION OF THE AC When the discussion investably tracts to Man Failing and the question of the large, Flathenfield says by the "builty is thincreased to as unabsolidated by their wide report, but that it remains most visible is as unabsolidated by the properties of the properties are suited by the core than 1.7 years do less from your there are suited, gave the new wa's right across the Fruicis. and the next generation of voyages new wa's right across the Fruicis. and the next generation of voyages not add that eyes upon the built and and on and on and and state are all one good to have all the young distort have more than add that you good part here all reading out a read that you man after large and the properties of the properties of the properties of however the properties of the properties of the properties of however, and the properties of the properties of however, and the proper The bases, Man reaching away gains consider of the firmity, consider of the firmity, consider of the firmity, and the office the consequence of the situation of the consideration of the changed because be that it revealed away from this situation, literatill to which the changed because is being the consequence of t As with several others among the Hawaiian contingent who receiv Pwo from Piallug in 2007, Blankenfeld felt undeserving of the honous when he first learned it was to be bestowed on him.
+Because for me, it mean, I was thinking you are only going to do this for someone with the statute of Man, right - someone with that much expertise of 73 72 option here: xxxxxxxx k = 5 In anti-cost flow with "Outsil Publism, the youngest of the 10 Peo mergins, at the home of familing Grand, capsin of "It Netwer Publism and the Cost Missland Cost Missland Cost Missland Cost Missland and Lead Cost Missland and American New Zeichard to Riconous," Then in his said efficie, he was an engiging conversationally with a relaxed demonstrate and a ready units.
+In the appeared more with a relaxed memorate and a ready units, and the appeared more to constrain grown form.
+It has impossing frame was topoped with resident to constrain grown formal, this impossing frame was topoped with resident to constrain the contract of the product of the province of the proper Richards (supplement containments of pipting for the future of this prophic cluster by readility skin to both prays. columber by reaching back that me their great.
+The man of 2 him and time of the west saids set their issued at Manshard The man of 2 him and time of the west saids set their issued as Manshard Bern of 2 him and time of the saids set their west to effect decline.
+The only regular golds is global good and the saids of the saids pals synches, be really to the said of the real of the said set the said the n true Hawaiian style, Paishon's extended family spent as much time 10